goldstrike77/ansible-role-linux-elasticsearch/README.md

 - [Contributors](#Contributors)

 ## Overview
 This Ansible role installs Elasticsearch on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Elasticsearch is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.

 ## Requirements
 ### Operating systems